-The year 2020 marks the 40th anniversary of the establishment of Shenzhen Special Economic Zone.
+The year 2020 marks the 40th anniversary of the establishment of the Shenzhen Special Economic Zone.
 The city’s GDP has grown from $196 million RMB to $2.6 trillion RMB in 40 years, a nearly 14,000-fold increase, and it has been hailed as China’s version of Silicon Valley.

 On 8 December 2020, the Shenzhen government held a Global Promotion Investment Conference, which attracted about 300 local and international enterprises, including the world’s top 500 enterprises such as Qualcomm, Nvidia and Microsoft, China’s top 500 enterprises, and foreign consulates in China.